 Cat’s claw vines, fast growing and drought tolerant, fill your garden with drama and color.
-But don’t let it go wherever it wants to.
+Don’t let it go wherever it wants though.
 Cutting back cat’s claw is an important and easy way to keep the vine under control.
 If you want to learn how to trim cat’s claw plants, read on.

 Trimming a Cat’s Claw Vine